 With materials such as turf, dirt, or mulch you have two options: utilize rail mounting to create freestanding racks, or use concrete footings to embed or surface mount the rack.

 This mount type uses mounting feet and appropriate hardware to anchor the rack to the ground.
 Sportworks recommends using tamper-proof hardware for greater security.

 The embedded or in-ground mount type requires the rack to be installed prior to pouring the concrete.

 Mounting rails allow racks to be grouped together and may be left freestanding or anchored to the surface to ensure they stay in place.

 According to the National Bike Registry, it is estimated that over 1.5 million bicycles are stolen each year.
 With so many bikes being snatched up, it's important that you register your bicycle, if you haven't already done so.
-Visit Project 529 to register.
+We recommend registering at both the Bike Index and Project 529.
 With bikes costing upwards of several thousand dollars, cyclists want to feel secure with the type of bike racks they are locking their wheels to.

 We always recommend cyclists use a high security u-style lock and to secure the wheel and the frame, ideally both wheels (especially if the bike has quick-releases) and the frame.
 Avoid using cable locks, they are typically made of materials that are easy for any thief to cut.